 * Just back from Cuba, brother says president recovering

-* President unseen or heard from since Dec.
+* President not seen or heard from since Dec.
 11 surgery

 By Andrew Cawthorne and Diego Ore

-But older brother Adan Chavez, who is governor of the family’s home state of Barinas, said the president was improving daily, according to a press release on Saturday from his office.
+But older brother Adan Chavez, who is governor of the family’s home state of Barinas, said the president was improving daily, according to a news release on Saturday from his office.

-“The head of state continues to assimilate treatment well and his recovery is advancing daily,” read the statement.
+“The head of state continues to assimilate treatment well and his recovery is advancing daily,” the statement read.

 “Information on social networks and in other places, saying the president is in a coma and his family are discussing the supposed disconnection of life support equipment, are totally false,” it added.

-Chavez missed his own inauguration into a new, six-year term last week, though Venezuela’s top court ruled that he remains in power and Vice President Nicolas Maduro can deputize until there is clarity over the president’s condition.
+Chavez missed his own inauguration for a new, six-year term last week, although Venezuela’s top court ruled that he remained in power and Vice President Nicolas Maduro could deputize until there was clarity over the president’s condition.

-The rumors were stoked when Chavez did not send a message to Thursday’s pro-government rally. the day he was supposed to be sworn in.
-And unlike past trips to Cuba for medical treatment, no images have been released of him.
+The rumors were stoked when Chavez did not send a message to Thursday’s pro-government rally, the day he was supposed to be sworn in.
+Unlike past trips to Cuba for medical treatment, no images have been released of him.

-Adan Chavez, a physicist by profession who has been a political mentor for his brother and is viewed by Venezuelans as a hardliner, said foreign media were in league with local opposition activists to promote lies about the president.
+Adan Chavez, a physicist by profession who has been a political mentor to his brother and is viewed by Venezuelans as a hard-liner, said foreign media were in league with local opposition activists to promote lies about the president.

-“We know this is part of a dirty war by the necrophilic opposition,” he was quoted as saying.
+“We know this is part of a dirty war by the necrophilic opposition,” he was quoted as saying in the news release.
 “We are sure that with the support of God, science and the people, our president will triumph in this new battle.”

 Venezuela’s opposition leaders are furious at what they see as a Cuban-inspired manipulation of the constitution by Maduro and other top “Chavista” figures aimed at preventing the naming of a caretaker president due to Chavez’s absence.

 Should Chavez die or have to step down, a new election would be called and would likely pit Maduro against opposition leader Henrique Capriles, the 40-year-old governor of Miranda state, who lost to Chavez in last year’s presidential election.

-There have, though, been some small protests by students, none numbering more than several hundred people.
+There have been small protests by students, none numbering more than several hundred people.
 A handful of people were injured in Tachira state on Friday, local media said, when protesting students clashed with police.

 “Who knows if Chavez is alive or dead?
-They don’t say clearly if he is breathing, if he can talk or not,” one 22-year-old university student, Daniella Contreras, said at a protest meeting in Caracas on Saturday.
+They don’t say clearly if he is breathing, if he can talk or not,” 22-year-old university student Daniella Contreras said at a protest meeting in Caracas on Saturday.